christianwgd/django-bootstrap-icons/README.md

 * django-bootstrap-icons 0.5.3 (April 2021): Add css to specify vertical alignment of sgv icons
 * django-bootstrap-icons 0.5.4 (April 2021): Fix some documentation issues, no need to install since it affects only documentation
+* django-bootstrap-icons 0.5.5 (April 2021): Add support for Material Design Icons, no need to install as long as you don't want to use MDI.

 ## Migration